 The health and safety of our customers, staff, employers, partners, and area families is of utmost importance to us.
 We are closely monitoring news reports and guidance issued by the Centers for Disease Control (CDC), World Health Organization (WHO), public health officials, and government agencies to stay informed and responsive to a rapidly developing situation.
-We are taking the following steps to slow the spread of COVID-19 and follow Governor Abbott’s Executive Order issued on March 19, 2020:
+We are taking the following steps in response to the spread of COVID-19:

 - Providing guidance to staff on recommended health and safety practices.

 - Providing information and services to job seekers, employers, early childhood programs and parents virtually via web chat, phone, online tools and services, Facebook Live sessions, and more.